 (AIII) Among patients without known predisposition to cryptococcosis, exclusion of an underlying immunodeficiency (including performing HIV serology and CD4 T-cell count) is recommended in all patients presenting with cryptococcosis.

-Yeasts causing cryptococcosis and diagnostic methods.
+Yeasts causing cryptococcosis and their diagnostic methods.

 Evidence:

 C. neoformans species complex is the predominant causative agent of cryptococcosis in PLHIV, while C. gattii species complex more commonly causes disease in apparently immunocompetent hosts.
 While both can cause a similarly broad repertoire of cryptococcosis syndromes, C. neoformans has a predilection for CNS disease while C. gattii is more often associated with pulmonary disease and large cryptococcomas.30-32